Panther1976/stock-analysis/README.md

 -	How do these pros and cons apply to refactoring the original VBA script?

 In my first attempt, I re-used some of the coding I created during the module instead of starting with the refactored code given.
 The result was that I had nested loops that were slowing the speed of the macro.
 After starting over with the refactored code that was given, I was able to correct my mistakes.
 This allowed me to make the code more efficient which resulted much faster results.
+My original results took several seconds.
+After correcting my mistakes, the results take a fraction of a second.
 See below.

 #### Time Elapsed to Run the 2017 Stock Macro: